dunglas/vulcain/spec/vulcain.md

 ## Using Preload Link Relations

-If it's not possible or beneficial to use HTTP/2 Server Push (reference to a resource not served by the same authority, client or server not supporting HTTP/2, client having disabled Server Push...), `preload` link relations [@!W3C.CR-preload-20171026] `SHOULD` be used as a fallback.
+Sometimes, it's not possible or beneficial to use HTTP/2 Server Push: reference to a resource not served by the same authority, client or server not supporting HTTP/2, client having disabled Server Push, resource probably already stored in the cache of the client...
+To hint the client to preload the resources by initiating and early request, the server `CAN` add references to the resources to preload using `preload` link relations [@!W3C.CR-preload-20171026].

-The server `MUST NOT` add `preload` link relations if the related resources are pushed using HTTP/2 Server Push.

 # Fields Header